Kybrnts/PostgresUtils/LastPGErrs/Readme.md

 * https://www.openscg.com/2016/05/helpful-postgresql-logging-and-defaults/

-LastPGErrs will therefore keep track of the number of messages that matched against the given pattern in its previous execution and decide if there are new matching ones by comparing that number with the number of currently matching ones, sending to STDOUT only the new ones.
+LastPGErrs will therefore keep track of the number of messages that matched against the given pattern in its previous execution and decide if there are new ones by comparing that number with the number of currently matching messages, sending to STDOUT only the new.
 In additon, to avoid loosing messages it will reset the previously matched number upon log file rotation (i.e. new log file is in use).
 But to be aware of that rotation it will aslo need to keep track of the last log file used to find matching messages.

 Workflow
 --------